“However so much, in certain respects, we Russians may be surpassed by foreigners, at least we surpass them in adroitness of manner.”

 “He’s just so honest!
 Kingston is so full of, well, money.
 And shit, of course.”

-Jenna’s various colors took the form of short, light pink hair, several piercings along her ear lobe, and a rose tattoo on her left shoulder with a name beneath the flower.
+Jenna’s various colors took the form of short, light pink hair, several piercings along her ear lobe, and a rose tattoo on her right shoulder with a woman’s name beneath the flower.
 James Kingston, Fairwell’s challenger, was a common target of derision among this crowd.

 “Perhaps,” Tchitchikov said.
 “But I suppose the Representative is rather blunt.”